Smith theory and cyclic base change functoriality: On local base change

 \subsubsection{Local-global compatibility}

-Choose a smooth projective curve $X$ over $\F_{\ell}$ and a point $v \in X$ so that $X_v = \Spec \Cal{O}_v$, such that $G$ extends to a reductive group over the generic point of $X$.
-Then choose a further extension of $G$ to a parahoric group scheme over all of $X$.
+Choose a smooth projective curve $X$ over $\F_{\ell}$ and a point $v \in X$ so that $X_v = \Spec \Cal{O}_v$, and $G$ extends to a reductive group over the generic point of $X$.
+Then choose a further extension of $G$ to a parahoric group scheme over all of $X$, such that $G/\cO_v$ is the parahoric group scheme corresponding to the chosen point $x \in \cB(G/F_v)$.

+Choose an embedding of the local Weil group $W_v$ into the global Weil group of $X$, which we denote $\Weil(\eta, \ol{\eta})$.
 The map \eqref{eq: Z_G} is characterized by local-global compatibility with the global excursion action.
-The idea is that for $(\gamma_i)_{i \in I} \subset W_v^I$, the action of the the excursion operator $S_{I, f, (\gamma_i)_{i \in I}}$ on $H_c^0(\Sht_{G, D, \emptyset}; \bbm{1})$ is local at $v$, i.e. it acts through a Hecke operator for $G_v$.
+The idea is that for $(\gamma_i)_{i \in I} \subset W_v^I \subset \Weil(\eta, \ol{\eta})^I$, the action of the the excursion operator $S_{I, f, (\gamma_i)_{i \in I}}$ on $H_c^0(\Sht_{G, D, \emptyset}; \bbm{1})$ is local at $v$, i.e. it acts through a Hecke operator for $G_v$.
 Moreover, it commutes with other Hecke operators because all excursion operators commute with all Hecke operators, hence it must actually be in the center of the relevant Hecke algebra.
 This idea is affirmed by the Proposition below.